ddigiorg/ddigiorg.github.io/pages/theology/biblical-old-testemant-trinity.md

-# Trinity
+# Biblical Old Testament Trinity

-One eternal God in 3 persons and relationships.
+- **Trinity**: One eternal God in 3 persons and relationships.
 Each person is distinct but also in perfect communion with one another.
+- **Doctrine of Perichoresis**: Perichoresis is the Greek word for indwelling.
+Each of the 3 Persons of God are distinct and indwelling one another.
+Even though the persons are distinct and share the same nature, they also indwell one another.
+- **Theophany**: a Divine manifestation of God in time and space.
+- **Angel**: [malachim](https://biblehub.com/hebrew/malachim_4397.htm).
+Messenger.
+Could be a Divine or creature (human or spiritual).
+- It is forbidden to worship creatures (see 10 commandments), but clearly the Theophanies are worshiped.
+- You can not see God's essense lest you be destroyed.
+Many old testemant people were afraid of seeing God because of this.

+## Genesis 1

 ```
 26 Then God said, “Let Us make man in Our image, according to Our likeness...